yohrudkov/Utag/README.md

 A few of the things you can do with Utag:

-* Supports several popular audio file formats
+* supports several popular audio file formats;
-* Allows to edit more tags of audio files (year, track number, etc.)
+* allows to edit more tags of audio files (year, track number, etc.);
-* Supports the display and edit of the lyrics
+* supports the display and edit of the lyrics;
-* Opens the directory with the files through the GUI
+* opens the directory with the files through the GUI;
-* Edits an album image for an audio file and displays it via the GUI
+* edits an album image for an audio file and displays it via the GUI;
-* Allows browsing the opened directory and all subdirectories recursively
+* allows browsing the opened directory and all subdirectories recursively;
-* Sort audio files in the directory
+* sort audio files in the directory;
-* Accept a directory as a command-line argument
+* accept a directory as a command-line argument.

 ## Build Process